MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 You can take the following actions to increase the overall security score of your organization:
 - Install the latest security updates
-- Use the lates Windows Insider preview builds
+- Use the latest Windows Insider preview builds

 ### Exploit guard optimization